Reviewed By

 Asbestos exposure in steel manufacturing was also common due to the actual steel-making process.
 Some steelworkers poured melted steel into ingots for the steel to cool.
 These ingot casings were lined with asbestos and the ingots were topped after the pouring with highly concentrated asbestos, called Hot Tops, to cool the steel down faster.
 Then, after cooling, these workers would break the ingot casing and Hot Tops to get the ingot out.

 Steel mills needed heat for furnaces and ovens, and asbestos insulated these areas.
-Other areas of a steel mill that once contained asbestos include:
+Other asbestos materials in steel mills during the 20th century included:

 Legacy Asbestos in Steel Mills